hvag/blog/kubernetes.md

 You thought I was a SysAdmin.
 Well, I was replaced by a script, sorta.
 But, it's all good, k8s is way more interesting

-Let's take a stab at setting up a Kebernetes cluster
+Let's take a stab at setting up a Kubernetes cluster

 | Item | AWS | GCP |
 | ---- | --- | --- |